danielcerritos/seedtreatments/README.md

-# Effect of resistance and ethaboxam seed treatment on the management of Phytophthora root rot in Illinois and Iowa
+# Effect of resistance and ethaboxam seed treatment on the management of PRR in Illinois and Iowa